 Runtime Metrics

 In addition to request-level metrics reported through spans, this wrapper reports connection pool statistics periodically via the Process-level metrics system.
-All metrics are prefixed as follows:
+All metrics are tagged with client, the name given to configure_context() when registering this context factory.